Boy with two arm casts laying on back and looking at ipad

 In any case, the first thing parents should do if their child has been injured is to seek treatment immediately.

-“We always want to see patients within one week of the fracture, and at most two weeks,” says Gretah, who helps run the Fracture Clinic within the Orthopedic Center at Children’s Hospital Los Angeles.
-“The two-week mark is when you start getting significant callus formation around the injury and it begins to harden.
-If the injury isn’t treated quickly, the fracture may not heal properly and, in some cases, the bone may actually need to be surgically corrected at a later time to correct any deformity.”
+“We always want to see patients within one week of the fracture, and at most two weeks,” says Gretah, who helps run the Pediatric Fracture Clinic within CHLA's Orthopedic Center.
+“The two-week mark is when you start seeing a decent amount of healing and periosteal reaction around the injury and it begins to harden.
+If the injury isn’t treated quickly, the fracture may not heal properly and, in some cases, the bone may need to be surgically corrected at a later time to correct any deformity.”

 “It’s a unique environment where we have multiple team members on hand to consult with so that we know we are providing the absolute best care for each child,” says Gretah.
 “It also allows us to see more patients in an efficient manner, which is crucial when it comes to fracture care.”